 MPlease go on the DONATE PAGE and GIVE TODAY.

-CIVIL RIGHTS AND UNITY IS OUR TEAM'S GOAL.
+CIVIL RIGHTS, RACIAL RECONCILIATION IS OUR TEAM'S GOAL.
 We must keep this streak going as our world needs Macon now more than ever.